openemr/demo_farm_openemr/README.md

 How to restart the demo farm when the instance does a shutdown/reboot
 ----------------------------------------------------------------
-- Step 1 : First start the following via commmands below
+- Step 1 : First start the following dockers via commmands below
     ```sh
     bash ~/demo_farm_openemr/docker/scripts/restartMysql.sh
     bash ~/demo_farm_openemr/docker/scripts/restartPhpmyadmin.sh